Providenciales Freediving

 Long fins, typically a bit more rigid than standard fins, are the common choice.
 These are often the same style as spearfishing fins.

-As is the case with the mask, freediving fins are often suitable for SCUBA diving and snorkeling, but not the other way around.
+As with masks, freediving fins are often suitable for scuba diving and snorkeling, but not the other way around.

 Snorkel

-A snorkel is largely used for convenience when floating at the surface, and not when diving.
+When freediving, a snorkel is used for convenience when floating at the surface, and not when diving.
 A simple and classic aerodynamic “J” tube is best.
 Avoid a snorkel with a purge valve or a dry/wave valve.

 As stated above, get proper training.
 Blast-clearing the snorkel, a common practice when snorkeling in shallow water, can cause a blackout if the diver is close to his or her limit.